GoogleCloudPlatform/cymbal-superstore/README.md

 #### Logging

 Open the Google Cloud Console.
-Click the Duet AI icon on the top right.
+Click the Gemini AI icon on the top right.
 In the Chat window, ask where to find logs for the Inventory service:

 ![](/assets/demo-find-logs.gif)

 Then, inside Cloud Logging, click on any individual Log message, then click **Explain this log entry**.
-A Duet AI window should appear on the right, explaining the log message.
+A Gemini AI window should appear on the right, explaining the log message.

 ![](/assets/explain-log.png)